-In July 2006, we entered into a credit agreement (the "Senior Credit Facilities") under which we borrowed \$835 million in a term loan (the "Term Loan") and were initially able to borrow up to \$300 million (the "Revolving Loans") under a revolving credit facility (the "Revolving Credit Facility").
+In July 2006, we entered into a credit agreement (the "Credit Agreement") under which we borrowed \$835 million in a term loan (the "Term Loan") and were initially able to borrow up to \$300 million (the "Revolving Loans") under a revolving credit facility (the "Revolving Credit Facility").
 The proceeds from the Term Loan were used to fund the cash portion of the acquisition of Remington Oil and Gas Corporation.
-Total borrowing capacity under the Revolving Credit Facility at December 31, 2010 totaled \$435 million.
+At December 31, 2011, the total borrowing capacity under the Revolving Credit Facility totaled \$600 million.
 The full amount of the Revolving Credit Facility may be used for issuances of letters of credit.
-At December 31, 2010 we had no amounts drawn on the Revolving Credit Facility and our availability under the Facility totaled \$396.2 million net of \$38.8 million of unsecured letters of credit issued.
+At December 31, 2011 we had no amounts drawn on the Revolving Credit Facility and our availability under the Facility totaled \$558.6 million, net of \$41.4 million of unsecured letters of credit issued.

-The Term Loan bears interest either at the one-, three- or six-month LIBOR at our current election plus a 2.00% margin (as amended in February 2010, the margin has been increased up to 2.50% depending on current leverage ratios, as defined).
-Our average interest rate on the Term Loan for the years December 31, 2010 and 2009 was approximately 2.9% and 4.2%, respectively (including the effects of our interest rate swaps).
+The Term Loan bears interest either at the one-, three- or six-month LIBOR at our current election plus a 2.00% margin (as amended in February 2010, the margin was increased up to 2.50% depending on current leverage ratios, as defined).
+Our average interest rate on the Term Loan for the years December 31, 2011 and 2010 was approximately 3.8% and 2.9%, respectively (including the effects of our interest rate swaps).
 The Revolving Loans bear interest based on one-, three- or six-month LIBOR rates or on Base Rates at our current election plus an applicable margin as discussed below.
-Margins on the Revolving Loans will fluctuate in relation to the consolidated leverage ratio as provided in the Senior Credit Facilities.
-The average interest rate on the Revolving Loans was approximately 3.4% through the d ate of their repayment in the second quarter of 2009.
+Margins on the Revolving Loans will fluctuate in relation to the consolidated leverage ratio as provided in the Credit Agreement.
+The average interest rate on the Revolving Loans was approximately 3.4% through the date of their repayment in the second quarter of 2009.
 We had no amounts outstanding under the revolver at any time during the year ended December 31, 2010.